-If the value of your ERIP retirement savings account (not including rollover contributions) plus any accrued benefit you may have under the ERIP Defined Benefit Plan is \$5,000 or less, your entire ERIP retirement savings account will be paid in a single lump sum.
-If the value of your ERIP retirement savings account (not including rollover contributions) and any accrued benefit you may have under the ERIP Defined Benefit Plan is more than \$5,000, the default form of payment is based on whether you are married on the date your benefit payments begin.
+If the value of your CRP retirement savings account (not including rollover contributions) is \$5,000 or less, your entire CRP retirement savings account will be paid in a single lump sum.
+If the value of your CRP retirement savings account (not including rollover contributions) is more than \$5,000, the default form of payment is based on whether you are married on the date your benefit payments begin.

-If you are married on the date your benefit payments begin, your ERIP retirement savings account will be paid in the form of a 50% joint and survivor annuity with your spouse as your coannuitant, unless you and your spouse waive the 50% joint and survivor annuity form of payment and you elect an optional form of payment with your spouse's consent.
+If you are married on the date your benefit payments begin, your CRP retirement savings account will be paid in the form of a 50% joint and survivor annuity with your spouse as your co-annuitant, unless you and your spouse waive the 50% joint and survivor annuity form of payment and you elect an optional form of payment with your spouse's consent.
 See Electing an Optional Form of Payment for further information.
 Under a 50% joint and survivor annuity, monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) are made for your lifetime and, at your death, if your spouse survives you, he or she will receive monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) equal to 50% of your monthly benefit.
 After your surviving spouse dies, all payments stop.

-If you are not married on the date your benefit payments begin, your ERIP retirement savings account will be paid in the form of a single life annuity unless you waive the single life annuity and elect an optional form of payment.
+If you are not married on the date your benefit payments begin, your CRP retirement savings account will be paid in the form of a single life annuity unless you waive the single life annuity and elect an optional form of payment.
 Under a single life annuity, monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) are made for your lifetime, and at your death, all payments stop.